4,564 related texts · 28 related myths · Page 3 of 96

 There's more to it than you might imagine, especially when we peek into the ancient Jewish agricultural laws. to a fascinating little verse from Devarim, Deuteronomy, specifically ...

-Not just any rain, mind you, but a gentle, life-giving shower falling on parched grass.
-The Sifrei Devarim, a collection of legal midrash (rabbinic interpretive commentary)im on th...
+Not just any rain, but a gentle, life-giving shower falling on parched grass.
+The Sifrei Devarim, a collection of legal midrashim (rabbinic interpretive commentary) on the Book of ...

-And the answer, well, it's more mystical than you might imagine.
-The book of Devarim (Deuteronomy), the last book of the Torah, tells us, "And He buried him in the valley, in the l...
+The answer, well, it's more mystical than you might imagine.
+The book of Devarim (Deuteronomy), the last book of the Torah, tells us, "And He buried him in the valley, in the land ...

-But Jewish tradition sees so much more.
-The Midrash (rabbinic interpretive commentary), specifically Bamidbar Rabbah 19, unpacks this verse, revealing layers of meaning and offerin...
+Jewish tradition sees so much more.
+The Midrash (rabbinic interpretive commentary), specifically Bamidbar Rabbah 19, unpacks this verse, revealing layers of meaning and offering pr...

 It all stems from the opening of Devarim, the Book of Deuteronomy.
 Moses stands before the Israelites, ready to deliver his final, powerful speeches.
 And the very first verse we en...